bidursapkota00/web-application-programming-bct/README.md

 ### What is HTTP?

-HTTP is the foundation protocol of the World Wide Web, defining how messages are formatted and transmitted between web browsers and servers.
+- The HTTP protocol, or Hypertext Transfer Protocol, is a fundamental protocol used for communication on the World Wide Web.
+- Defines how messages are formatted and transmitted between web browsers and servers.

 ### Key Features